gpellicciotta/gpellicciotta.github.io/notes/diff.md

 3. [Patience Diff by Bram Cohen](https://bramcohen.livejournal.com/73318.html)
    Do a LCS on unique lines, since they are the best predictor of commonality (i.e. same origin)

+## Myers Diff Algorithm

+1. Do a breadth-first search to find the possible end-points reached (with increasing allowed d=edit distance)
+2. Do this both from the start of both sequences and from the end, to determine (with linear space) the midpoint (or points if they happen to be match points)
+3. Split the original sequences  in a part before and a part after the midpoint(s)
+4. Repeat steps 1-3 recursively on each part, making sure to take care of the edge case where 1 or both sequences are empty and also (as optimization) ensuring to already discard matching items at start and at end of both sequences

+## Histogram Diff Algorithm

+1. Find common lines/items between the two sequence and count their occurrences in both sequences
+2. Take common lines/items with lowest occurrence count: take the first occurrence in each sequence and consider this the match pair used to split the original sequences
+3. Split the original sequences in a part before and part after the match pair
+4. Apply steps 1-3 recursively on each part

 ## Patience Diff Algorithm

 1. Match the first lines of both if they're identical, then match the second, third, etc. until a pair doesn't match.